ryanchappell/uw-ds-350-reddit-retriever/README.md

 This is a Node application that retrieve 100 results from the front page (aka "hot", https://www.reddit.com) or new page (https://www.reddit.com/new).
 It uses the Reddit API.

+When executed, it will write the Reddit API to a .json file that includes the page and timestamp in the filename (e.g. "new-1461809887043.json").

 ## To use

 ### Configure